 DEIA Success Stories

-Guest post by Laura Dietz, University of New Hampshire This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.
-Every winter, vast amounts of road salts are scattered onto streets across the northeastern U.S..
-While important for our safety, ice-melt and rainfall wash this road […]
+Guest post by Dr. Julia Stoyanovich, New York University This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2021 Seed Fund program.
+As […]